DevL/potency/output/md/Character Options/Traits.md

 _Requires any magical skill 3._
 When [sustaining](../Magic/Components/Sustain.md) a spell, you expend less [potential](../Rolling%20Dice/Potential.md) than other casters.
 Calculate [sustain](../Magic/Components/Sustain.md) as 1/2 of the [spell dice](../Magic/Components/Spell%20Dice.md), rounded.

+> Lilly is sustaining a spell that was cast using 6 spell dice.
+Normally it would take 4P to sustain it during subsequent rounds, but her Sustainable Spells trait reduces it to 3P.

 ## Wild Magic
 _Free trait.
 Requires any magical skill 1._